Updated July 28, 2023

 I had asked few questions to one of my colleagues who is quite appreciated for his ability to always contribute to new & interesting creative strategy & ideas.
 I was inquisitive to understand what’s his magical secret.

 Well, this is what I could gauge out of what he had explained.
 In situations like this, where you demand your mind to produce something original, it sort of works in a mesh of various thoughts.
 And it leaps from one thought to another.
 These two are somewhere that has a link that connects.
-This link may act as stimulants.
+This link may act as stimulant.
 Eventfully joining them or just establishing their correlation formulates a new idea.
 Certainly depending on a person’s mood, environment, attitude, perception etc, it progresses.

 We need to be careful when that happens, not to hold on to only one solution, but explore all its branches.

 I have a classic example of this.
 When I am asked to design a training module on a certain topic, it starts with contemplating all the existing data available outside and in my own mind.
 This chain then continues when I modify and create an activity out of some theoretical concept.
 Meanwhile, some other side inspires me to utilize the contemporary trend of the society to use it as another resource to create a role play.
 Some recent conversation with a friend may also instigate to add a question-answer method in the training.
 Eventually, the final design would be edited, however not sticking to only one notion or medium expands my possibility to unravel inventive results.
 This quote by William Plomer explains it better, “ Creativity is the power to connect the seemingly unconnected.”